-AASB 7.8(a) Treasury Mandates 2018 2017 \$2000 \$2000 Treasury Manuales \$'000 \$'000 Derivatives TCorp Hour-Glass Investment Facilities [specify facility] Investment in equity shares [Specify other major categories] Refer to Note 34 for further information regarding fair value measurement, credit risk, and market risk arising from financial instruments.
-Recognition and Measurement AASB 139.38 AASB 139.9, Treasury Mandates All 'regular way' purchases or sales of financial assets are recognised and derecognised on a trade date basis.
-Regular way purchases or sales are purchases or sales of financial assets that require delivery of assets within the time frame established by regulation or convention in the marketplace.
-AASB 139.9 AASB 139.46 AASB 139.AG14 AASB 139.55(a) Financial assets at fair value through profit or loss Financial assets at fair value through profit or loss include financial assets held for trading and financial assets designated upon initial recognition at fair value through profit or loss.
-Financial assets at fair value through profit or loss are initially and subsequently measured at fair value.
-Gains or losses on these assets are recognised in the net result for the year.
-Financial assets are classified as 'held-for-trading' if they are acquired for the purpose of selling or repurchasing in the near term.
-Derivatives are also classified as held-for-trading unless they are designated as effective hedging instruments under AASB 139.
-AASB 139.9(b)(ii) TPP08-1 The Hour-Glass Investment Facilities are designated at fair value through profit or loss as these financial assets are managed and their performance is evaluated on a fair value basis, in accordance with a documented risk management strategy, and information about these assets is provided internally on that basis to the entity's key management personnel.
-[Explain how designation at fair value through profit or loss is consistent with the entity's documented risk management strategy.]
-The movement in the fair value of the Hour-Glass Investment Facilities incorporates distributions received as well as unrealised movements in fair value and is reported in the line item 'investment revenue'.
-[Include below if relevant] Available-for-sale financial assets AASB 139.9 AASB 139.45(d) Financial assets that do not fall into any other category are accounted for as available-for-sale financial assets and are initially measured at fair value plus transaction costs and subsequently measured at fair value.
-Gains or losses on available-for-sale financial assets are recognised in other comprehensive income until disposed or impaired, at which time the cumulative gain or loss previously recognised in other comprehensive income is recognised in the net result for the year.
-However, interest calculated using the effective interest method and dividends are recognised in the net result for the year.
-Impairment of available-for-sale financial assets AASB 139.58 Available-for-sale financial assets are subject to an annual review for impairment.
-AASB 139.67 AASB 139.68 In the case of debt instruments classified as available-for-sale financial assets, these are considered to be impaired when there is objective evidence that, as a result of one or more events that occurred after the initial recognition of the financial asset, the estimated future cash flows have been affected.
-The amount of the cumulative loss is reclassified from equity to the net result as a reclassification adjustment, measured as the difference between the acquisition
+AASB 7.8(a) Treasury Mandates 2018 \$'000 2017 \$'000 Treasury Manuales Derivatives \$'000 \$'000 TCorp Hour-Glass Investment Facilities [specify facility] Investment in equity shares [Specify other major categories] Refer to Note 34 for further information regarding fair v risk, and market risk arising from financial instruments. alue measuren nent, credit Recognition and Measurement AASB 139.38 AASB 139.9, Treasury Mandates All 'regular way' purchases or sales of financial assets derecognised on a trade date basis.
+Regular way purch purchases or sales of financial assets that require deliv time frame established by regulation or convention in the hases or sales very of assets v are within the AASB 139.9 AASB 139.46 AASB 139.AG14 AASB 139.55(a) Financial assets at fair value through profit or loss Financial assets at fair value through profit or loss inclu for trading and financial assets designated upon initial through profit or loss.
+Financial assets at fair value thr initially and subsequently measured at fair value.
+Gai assets are recognised in the net result for the year.
+Fin classified as 'held-for-trading' if they are acquired for th repurchasing in the near term.
+Derivatives are also cla unless they are designated as effective hedging instrum recognition at f ough profit or le ns or losses or ancial assets a e purpose of s ssified as held air value oss are o these are elling or -for-trading AASB 139.9(b)(ii) TPP08-1 The Hour-Glass Investment Facilities are designated at fair value through profit or loss as these financial assets are managed and their performance is evaluated on a fair value basis, in accordance with a documented risk management strategy, and information about these assets is provided internally P on that basis to the entity's key management personne [Explain how designation at fair value through profit or entity's documented risk management strategy.]
+The movement in the fair value of the Hour-Glass Inve- incorporates distributions received as well as unrealise loss is consiste stment Facilitie es and is reported in the line item 'investment revenue'.
+[Include below if relevant] Available-for-sale financial assets AASB 139.9 AASB 139.45(d) Financial assets that do not fall into any other category available-for-sale financial assets and are initially meas transaction costs and subsequently measured at fair va available-for-sale financial assets are recognised in oth income until disposed or impaired, at which time the cu previously recognised in other comprehensive income result for the year.
+However, interest calculated using to method and dividends are recognised in the net result sured at fair va alue.
+Gains or ner comprehen imulative gain is recognised i he effective int lue plus losses on sive or loss in the net Impairment of available-for-sale financial assets AASB 139.58 Available-for-sale financial assets are subject to an ar impairment. nual review fo r AASB 139.67 AASB 139.68 In the case of debt instruments classified as available- these are considered to be impaired when there is object result of one or more events that occurred after the init financial asset, the estimated future cash flows have be of the cumulative loss is reclassified from equity to the reclassification adjustment, measured as the difference ective evidence ial recognition een affected. net result as a e that, as a of the The amount